apache/ofbiz-tools/demo-backup/README.md

 It's currently impossible to directly modify, it's a private Github repo.
 Just create an Infra Jira asking for the wanted change...and be patient ;)

+# Actions on demos
+SSH to *ofbiz-vm3.apache.org* server (a VM actualy), then follow the below procedure.

 >_Note_: **Only run the ofbiz demos using the 'ofbizDemo' user, never run as root.**